Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/1-prologue.md

 "Even Meeshi greens?"

-*"Especially* Meeshi.
+"*Especially* Meeshi.
 Good for your bones!
 You promise to eat your greens?"

 "We promise, Daar!"
 They said it in unison.